jmk0/rome/cad/stl/filament_sensors/readme.md

 - put the magnet via print in place in its pocket

 ## Post processing
-- make sure a filament cna pass the sensor without any friction
+- make sure a filament can pass the sensor without any friction